PostgresApp/PostgresApp/docs/documentation/relocation-warning.md

 Launching Postgres.app directly from the disk image
 ---------------------------------------------------

-It is possible to lauch Postgres.app directly from the disk image, with the limitations above, and two extra limitations:
+It is possible to launch Postgres.app directly from the disk image, with the limitations above, and two extra limitations:

 - automatic updates do not work if the app is launched from the disk image

-- automatc starting of PostgreSQL servers in the background does not work if the app is launched from the disk image
+- automatic starting of PostgreSQL servers in the background does not work if the app is launched from the disk image

 - all the limitations above apply as well